Jingning County, Gansu: Natural resources

 Jingning has a variety of diverse wildlife; tigers, bears, jackals, deer and Mongolian gazelle all inhabit the county.
 The county government registers 15 varieties of mammal as well as 27 types of bird in addition to 13 kinds of reptile and amphibians.
 Animals are also used in agriculture; pigs, cattle and chickens are the main animals used for farming.
 There are 31 varieties of rose grown in the county, along with many other varieties of wild flower.

+Culture

+Jingning roasted chicken is the local delicacy, the dish is included on the Gansu Intangible Cultural Heritage List.
+The dish is well known throughout Gansu, Ningxia and Shaanxi provinces.
+In 2021 more than one million chickens were processed in Jingning.